OpsHubProduct/OIM-Documentation/docs/connectors/plm.md

 # Prerequisites

-### Creating an Integration User
+### User Privileges

-Before you begin, create a dedicated user account in Windchill PLM that will be used specifically for this integration.
-This dedicated user is called an "Integration User" .
+Before you begin, create a dedicated user in Windchill PLM that will be used specifically for this integration.
 This dedicated user is called an "Integration User".
-- This user will handle all data synchronization between Windchill PLM and your other system
+- This user will handle all data synchronization between Windchill PLM and your other systems.
 - This user shouldn't perform any other action from Windchill PLM's user interface

 ### Required Scope/Permission